Write a comment

 Strips of pickled beetroot - photo step 3

-4. Sort the sorrel, getting rid of any poor-quality leaves.
+4. Sort the sorrel, removing any poor-quality leaves.
 Place the greens in a bowl and cover with cold water, letting them sit for a minute or two.
-Do not drain the water, but carefully remove the sorrel from it and place it in a colander.
-If there was sand on the leaves, it settled to the bottom and remained in the bowl.
-If we had drained the water, the sand would have been back on the leaves.
+Do not drain the water; instead, carefully lift the sorrel out and place it in a colander.
+Sand on the leaves settles to the bottom and stays in the bowl.
+If we drained the water, the sand would land back on the leaves.

 Sorrel - photo step 4